luckyframework/lucky/UPGRADE_NOTES.md

 brew upgrade lucky
 ```

-If you are on Linux, remove the existing Lucky binary and follow the Linux
+If you are on Linux:

+Remove the existing Lucky binary and follow the Linux
 instructions in this section
 https://luckyframework.org/guides/installing/#install-lucky

+Use your package manager to update Crystal to v0.25

+- Update `.crystal-version` to `0.25.0`

 - Update `lucky_flow` and `lucky_migrator` in `shard.yml`